 As an arts educator Janis Claxton has taught in major dance academies and conservatoires internationally including Beijing Dance Academy, Hong Kong Academy of Performing Arts, London School of Contemporary Dance, Northern School of Contemporary Dance, Dance Academy Arnhem, Scottish School of Contemporary Dance, Shenzhen University.
 She has taught dance extensively in schools in Bristol (with Creative Partnerships) developing programs integrating dance with mathematics and literacy in primary schools.
 In Australia she created and directed a 3-month full time professional dance training programs with a staff of 8 teachers and musicians.

-OTHER TRAINING, SKILLS AND LANGUAGES
+OTHER TRAINING, SKILLS

 Janis Claxton began her dance training in Brisbane at the age of 3.
 She spent 15 years studying Classical Ballet and other forms and at the age of 17 she went into full time training at Queensland University of Technology graduating with a BA in Performing Arts (Contemporary Dance).
 Her continuous training has included Chinese Martial Arts (Kung Fu), Contact Improvisation, Japanese Butoh Dance, Alexander Technique, Body Percussion, Yoga and Pilates of which she is a certified teacher.